-A court ruling in Egypt ordered the suspension of Uber (US based) and Careem (Dubai based) services, effective immediately leading to a win for local taxis.
+A court ruling in Egypt ordered the suspension of Uber (US-based) and Careem (Dubai-based) services, immediately leading to a win for local taxis.

-This ruling was as a result of a lawsuit filed a year ago by 42 taxi drivers from Egypt who claimed that these firms were using private cars unlawfully in place of taxis.
-According to a spokesman on behalf of Uber, there have been numerous limitations around the world and that Uber were expected to petition the presiding of the court, that is, within the 60 days set by the judicial.
+This ruling resulted from a lawsuit filed a year ago by 42 taxi drivers from Egypt who claimed that these firms were using private cars unlawfully in place of taxis.
+According to a spokesman on behalf of Uber, there have been numerous limitations worldwide.
+Uber was going to petition the presiding of the court, that is, within the 60 days set by the judicial.

 The acting lawyer for the local drivers, Khaled al-Gammal said, “the court of law banned the two enterprises’ permits, barred their applications and put on hold private car use owned by UBER and Careem services.”

-In response to the ruling, an Uber official stated that they will ensure the Egyptians will still enjoy on-demand transportation benefits.
+In response to the ruling, an Uber official stated that they would ensure the Egyptians would still enjoy on-demand transportation benefits.
 In addition, they will work with the transportation sector to ease transportation in the country.

 UBER statement on Facebook